-Patients using an anti-anxiety medication, or having multiple teeth removed are required to have a licensed driver take them home after their appointment, and we prefer that you are accompanied by someone for at least 12 hours after your surgery.
+Patients having multiple teeth removed should have a licensed driver take them home after their appointment, and we prefer that you are accompanied by someone for at least 12 hours after your surgery.

 We prefer that you wear comfortable clothing and flat soled shoes.